Centered In Prayer

 The Global Methodist Church:

-We are praying for Bishop Scott Jones and Mark Webb and their families, the planning and preparation that is taking place for the General Conference in Costa Rica, and for the GMC as it continues to grow around the world.
+We are praying for Bishop Leah Hidde-Gregory and her family, the planning and preparation that is taking place for the General Conference in Johannesburg, South Africa, and for the GMC as it continues to grow around the world.

 Prayer Request.